celprov/hcph-sops/docs/data-management/post-session.md

 !!!info "Initiating the version-controled dataset"

-    Once at the beginning of the project, the DataLad [1] dataset will be created:
+    Once at the beginning of the project, the DataLad [1] dataset should be created.
+In case, the preprocessing will be executed on an HPC, check out the foldable admonition for tips on how to install DataLad on the HCP.

-    - [ ] Add stockage horus as an SSH remote.
+    ??? tip "Installing DataLad with Conda"
-    - [ ] The preprocessing will be executed on an HPC.
         If datalad is not installed on the HPC, the most convenient user-based installation can be achieved by using Conda.

-        ??? tip "Execution within High Performance Computing (HPC)"
+        !!! tip "Execution within High Performance Computing (HPC)"

             HPC systems typically recommend using their login nodes only for tasks related to job submission, data management, and preparing job scripts.
             Therefore, the execution of resource-intensive tasks such as *fMRIPrep* or building containers on login nodes can negatively impact the overall performance and responsiveness of the system for all users.
             Interactive sessions are a great alternative when available.